FridljDa/FridljDa.github.io/content/_index.md

               * Developed and implemented a novel statistical method in R under the guidance of [Wolfgang Huber](https://www.huber.embl.de/) and [Nikos Ignatiadis](https://nignatiadis.github.io/) to identify outliers in large-scale data sets, enhancing detection capabilities in the presence of high-dimensional side-information.
               * Tripled statistical detection power in a high-dimensional setting by integrating Selective Inference, Machine Learning, and Empirical Bayes approaches.
               * Successfully applied the developed method to genome-wide association study, identifying key genetic markers linked to diseases.
-              * Presented research findings at seven scientific events, including a seminar talks at [Yale University](https://www.yale.edu/) and [University of North Carolina at Chapel Hill](https://www.unc.edu/) and a competitively selected oral contribution at [DAGStat 2022](https://www.dagstat2022.uni-hamburg.de/bilder/booklet.pdf), attended by 100 scholars.
+              * Presented research findings at seven scientific events, including a seminar talk at [Yale University](https://www.yale.edu/) and [University of North Carolina at Chapel Hill](https://www.unc.edu/) and a competitively selected oral contribution at [DAGStat 2022](https://www.dagstat2022.uni-hamburg.de/bilder/booklet.pdf), attended by 100 scholars.
-              * Conducted the peer review for manuscript at Bioinformatics Advances, contributed the peer review for manuscript at Cell Biology.
+              * Conducted peer review for manuscripts at Bioinformatics Advances and Cell Biology.
         - title: Master Student in Mathematics
           company: Heidelberg University
           company_url: 'https://www.uni-heidelberg.de/en'